 Another issue is the downline.
 Your income relies very strongly on your downline, which is an issue with any MLM.
 This means that your income (and your rank) can fluctuate based on how well other people do.
-To me, that’s one of the worst parts of a MLM.
+To me, that’s one of the worst parts of an MLM.
 It means that you are never fully in control of your own income.

 Still Selling Junk To Your Friends?

 What is this - the 1950's selling Tupperware?
 Gimme a break.
-It's 2019.
+It's 2020.
 If you want to build a business, you NEED to be online or your business will be dead in less than 10 years.

-You can start an affiliate website, you can promote ANY products you want from ANY company, so why are you selling such a limited range of products?
-Affiliate commissions range from 5% to 75%, and include Amazon products, digital products, and recurring services.
+You can start an affiliate website T O D A Y and promote any products you want from any company, so why are you selling such a limited range of stuff?
+Amazon.
+Walmart.
+Apple.
+Digital products.
+Subscription services.
+Groceries.
+There's a LOT to choose from.

 Last year I generated multiple six figures with my affiliate sites, and I can show you how to make them using the same templates.
 You get to promte whatever you want of course, and YOU keep all the profits (no upline!).